Lanscape photo of a series of rocky mountain peaks on a sunny day

 Our investment in this walk will be a massive boost to the West Coast economy, with the Feasibility Study indicating the project can deliver a $12 return for every $1 spent to the West Coast.

-It is estimated that the Next Iconic Walk project will generate 139 jobs during construction and a further 40 jobs in ongoing (transport, tourism, hospitality and support services) including 9 Parks and Wildlife Service operational staff including host rangers.
+It is estimated that the Next Iconic Walk project will generate 139 jobs during construction and a further 40 jobs in ongoing (transport, tourism, hospitality and support services) including 9 Parks and Wildlife Service operational staff including Host Rangers.

 What is the track going to be called?